File Bankruptcy Online Georgia: Simple Steps to Debt Relief

 - Complete Credit Counseling

 A court-approved credit counseling course must be completed within 180 days before filing.
+You must obtain a certificate showing completion of the course before you can file.
 This step helps assess whether bankruptcy is the right choice.

 - Decide Between Chapter 7 or Chapter 13